Adi-19/Transfer-Learning-on-VGG16/README.md

 # Fine Tuning
 We can give the new dataset to fine tune the pre-trained CNN.
 Consider that the new dataset is almost similar to the orginal dataset used for pre-training.
 Since the new dataset is similar, the same weights can be used for extracting the features from the new dataset.

+The previous layers can help to extract the features of the new data.
+So it will be good if we fix the earlier layers and retrain the rest of the layers, if we got only small amount of data.
+If you have large amount of data, you can retrain the whole network with weights initialized from the pre-trained network.